Take 5 Free Online Anger Management Classes

 Rehearsing your Anger Control Plan will prepare you so you know what to do should you become angry—and most importantly, you will do it without having to think.

 When you are angry, your thinking is impaired.
-Simply knowing what to do without thought is often your best strategy.
-An Anger Control Plan offers you this advantage.
+Knowing what to do without thought is often your best strategy.
+An Anger Control Plan offers you the possibility of knowing the correct thing to do even when you are angry and your thinking is impaired.

 Here’s how to make your Anger Control Plan